For many women, libido tends to be highest around ovulation, typically mid-cycle, when hormonal changes can increase sexual desire and attraction.

 When Is Libido Highest In The Cycle?

-Libido is highest around ovulation, which typically occurs mid-cycle.
-This peak is driven by hormonal surges, especially estrogen and testosterone, that enhance sexual desire and attraction during the fertile window.
+For many women, libido is highest around ovulation, which often occurs near the middle of the menstrual cycle.
+That shift is linked to hormonal changes that can increase sexual desire and attraction during the fertile window.

 Why Is Libido Highest In The Cycle During Ovulation?